 So, if the majority of your beard is on your chin or under your chin, make a point to “draw the line” somewhere.
 You’ll need to find a point on your neck beneath which you won’t keep any hair.

 Beneath this line (your neckline), you’ll be shaved or at the very least, trimmed.

 6. Stubble Might Be Less Obvious

 This might sound like it contradicts tip no. 2 (grow it out), but hear me out.

 Sometimes, trimming the hair down very short may be a better option for you than growing it out longer.

 The reasoning behind this is that differences in hair length across your beard will be less obvious when the hair is super-short.

-Stubble is defined as facial hair that’s < 5mm in length.
+Stubble is defined as facial hair that’s